Oreo is a sandwich cookie made of two wafers filled with sweet creme, and one of my favorite treats.

 Chocolate Peanut Butter Pie

 Separate from the peanut butter Oreo, the Chocolate Peanut Butter Pie Oreo is a specialty flavor.

-A chocolate peanut butter pie usually has an Oreo crust filled with a mixture of peanut butter and whipped heavy cream.
+A real version of this popular pie usually has an Oreo crust filled with a mixture of peanut butter and whipped heavy cream.

 The limited edition Oreo cookie was released in June 2018.
 It comprises golden cookies with a chocolate and peanut butter creme filling.

-What’s great is that the chocolate peanut butter pie is still available as a permanent Oreo flavor.
+What’s great is that it’s still available as a permanent Oreo flavor.
 The flavor is one of the most popular varieties, and it is also one of the most outlandish!